 Many small business owners use tax savings to reinvest in staff, equipment, or expansion.

-Knowing this deduction is available helps with long-term financial forecasting and estimated tax payment planning.
+Knowing this deduction is permanent helps with long-term financial forecasting and estimated tax payment planning under the extended TCJA framework.

 Whether you're launching a business or already running one, Bizora helps you: